0xmzn/OSC22-Linux-Workshop/session-3/README.md

         f) Write a C++ program that does whatever you want.

-        g) Compile the C++ program to prduce an executable called “OSC”.
+        g) Compile the C++ program to produce an executable called “OSC”.

 2. Permissions and Ownership